andymccall/agon-development/04-setscreen/c/README.md

-### 03-setmode
+### 04-setscreen

-This program changes the screen mode.
+This program changes the screen color.

 #### Building